flutter-stripe/flutter_stripe/README.md

 - [Install the `stripe-cli`](https://stripe.com/docs/stripe-cli)
 - Run `stripe listen --forward-to localhost:4242/webhook`

-## Known issues

-- The Card field on Android has focus issues on older Flutter versions - it has been fixed by the Flutter framework in the master branch.
-The issue is being tracked in [#14](https://github.com/flutter-stripe/flutter_stripe/issues/14).

 ## Contributing

 You can help us make this project better, feel free to open an new issue or a pull request.